-The Rt Hon Philip Hammond was appointed Chancellor of the Exchequer on 13 July 2016.
+The Rt Hon Philip Hammond was Chancellor of the Exchequer between 13 July 2016 and 24 July 2019.
 He was elected Conservative MP for Runnymede and Weybridge in 1997.

 Philip was born in Epping, Essex in 1955 and attended school in Brentwood before studying politics, philosophy and economics at University College, Oxford.